Sovereign compute for small collectives: technical implementation guide

 12.2 Model obsolescence

-A model that’s frontier-class today won’t be in 18 months.
-Mitigation: the hardware itself doesn’t become obsolete—it can run whatever future models fit in its memory.
-The 784 GB unified memory is generous enough that it will remain relevant through several generations of open-weight models.
+A frontier-class model today won’t be in 18 months.
+The hardware doesn’t share that fate — it runs whatever future models fit in its memory, and 784 GB of unified memory is generous enough to stay relevant across several generations of open weights.

-• Residential NBN + 5G failover: ~$150/month total.
-Handles most brief outages automatically via a dual-WAN router.
+• Residential NBN + 5G failover (~$150/month): a dual-WAN router rides out most brief outages.
 Good enough for a tolerant collective.

-The right choice depends on how many members access the machine remotely versus on the local network, and how tolerant the collective is of occasional downtime during agentic workflows.
+The right choice depends on how many members are remote versus local, and how tolerant the collective is of downtime mid-agentic-workflow.

 14 Next steps